-Following completion of the foregoing UK courses (with an underlying law degree of a minimum 2:2 standard, or equivalent qualification), Caymanian students may return to the Cayman Islands to undertake articles with a law firm, before being called to the Cayman Bar.
+Following completion of any of the latter UK courses Caymanian students may return to the Cayman Islands to undertake articles with a law firm, before being called to the Cayman Bar.

 PROFESSIONAL PRACTICE COURSE

 Admission as an Attorney-at-Law of the Cayman Islands, carrying with it the right to practise law locally, is regulated by the Legal Practitioners Law and Regulations made thereunder.
 Students should be thoroughly familiar with these provisions.